valaphee/merp/README.md

-# Acorn Operating System
+# Merp Operating System

-Acorn is an experimental operating system written in Zig and Rust.
+Merp is an experimental operating system written in Zig and Rust.